9/16/2020

 Henry Mayer

-Allison, let me just say a couple things to add on to Raj's comments.
+Nelson, let me just say a couple things to add on to Raj's comments.
 The first quarter of fiscal 21 was FedEx Ground's highest quarterly revenue and operating income quarter in history.
 In spite of that, those results flow from a number of steps we took several years ago to transform FedEx Ground and position FedEx to prosper in a market increasingly dominated by e-commerce.
 I've spoken of the integration of the ground and smart post networks.
-I've spoken of the expansion of 7-day.
+I've spoken of the expansion of 7-Day.
 You can't do any of this without the introduction and use of world-class technology.
 We're about a week away from having completely rolled out our advanced route optimization software to all the drivers.
 I should point out to you that this was developed using safe agile methods and was rolled out across our network in the middle of a 100-year pandemic in 13 months.
 That's pretty damn good, if you ask me.
-Not only does this enable our service providers to better plan routes, fleet type, number of trucks, types of trucks, volume on trucks on a dynamic daily basis, but it's already improved significantly, final mile efficiency, specifically increasing stops per hour in the network in spite of everything we've already talked about in Q1.
-The integration of smart post deployment in the network has improved density both on a square mile basis and on a delivery basis, driving the average cost of our stops down.
-I think where we sit today, our best are ahead of us.
-We still have a lot of work to do here.
+Not only does this enable our service providers to better plan routes, fleet type, number of trucks, types of trucks, volume on trucks on a dynamic daily basis, but it's already improved significantly final mile efficiency, specifically increasing stops per hour in the network in spite of everything we've done. already talked about in Q1.
+The integration of smart post confinement in the networks improved density, both on a square mile basis and on a delivery basis, driving the average cost of our stops down.
+So I think where we sit today, our best days are ahead of us, and we still have a lot of work to do here.

 speaker